azure-contrib/AzureSelfDestruct/readme.md

 # Azure Self Destruct

-A library / single class allowing a WebRole/WorkerRole to delete itself from the deployment.
+A library allowing an Azure WebRole/WorkerRole to delete itself from the current deployment.

 This will effectively scale down your infrastructure, and power off the current machine.